-Enter legal name of the organization applying (same as Fed ID # / DUNS # name).
+Enter legal name of the organization applying (same name used for Fed ID# and DUNS #).
 Use exact spelling.
 Do not use abbreviations unless part of the official name.
 See Eligibility, pg 5.
-If you are an individual applicant (administrator / artist / educator), and not applying through an organization, enter your legal name.
+Individuals cannot be applicants do not enter an individual's name.